 How to Take a Hike

 Show up for a tour, and enjoy!
-Reservations are appreciated.
-(If we know to expect large numbers of attendees, we will arrange for a second tour guide to be available.)
-Groups of ten or more should call 216-771-1994 to in advance for a larger group).
-Donations are encouraged to help fund future tours.
+Reservations are appreciated for groups of 20 or more, but not necessary for smaller groups (call 216-771-1994 to in advance for a larger group).
+Donations are encouraged to help match the program’s grants.
 Tours take place rain or shine.
 Comfortable walking shoes are recommended.
 And, don’t forget to bring along your water bottle on hot days.

 The parking meters downtown are free on Saturdays and Sundays.
 They are also free after 6 PM on weekdays.
 Please read all parking-related signage on streets carefully to avoid getting parking tickets, especially in construction areas.